kawax/laravel-bluesky/docs/route.md

 Routes defined in the package
 ====

 Some routes are defined in the package.
-You can disable a route by setting it in config or .env.
+You can disable a route by setting it in config or `.env`.

 | path                                        | name                            |
 |---------------------------------------------|---------------------------------|